 - Grievances and adjudication

-A well-designed Justice-Based Managementsm system sharpens and crystallizes the leader’s philosophy around “universal” principles, providing a solid foundation for a corporate culture that enables people to internalize these guiding principles.
-JBMsm generates organizational synergy by connecting each worker-owner to the financial tools of ownership (i.e., ESOP and profit sharing), participative management systems, and a defined share of power in the governance of the organization.
-This in turn enables people to make better decisions, discipline their own behavior, and work together more effectively and cooperatively—because it is truly in their self-interest to do so.
+A well-designed Justice-Based Management system sharpens and crystallizes the leader’s philosophy around “universal” principles, providing a solid foundation for a corporate culture that enables people to internalize these guiding principles.
+JBM generates organizational synergy by connecting each worker-owner to the risks, rewards, rights and responsibilities of co-ownership.
+It offers design principles for participative management systems, and defines each owner’s share of power in the governance of the organization.
+This in turn enables people to make better decisions, discipline their own behavior, and work together more effectively and cooperatively — because it is truly in their self-interest to do so.

 Journey to an Ownership Culture: Insights from the ESOP Community, ed.
 Dawn Kurland Brohawn, published by Scarecrow Press and The ESOP Association, 1997.
 Available from CESJ, $35.00 plus $3.00 shipping and handling (in U.S.).